B16f00t/whapa/README.md

 Whatsapp Parser
 ==================================
-Updated: March 2018 - Version 0.3
+Updated: April 2018 - Version 0.4

-WhatsApp Messenger Version 2.18.79
+WhatsApp Messenger Version 2.18.92

 Whapa is an android whatsapp database parser that automates the process.
 The main purpose of whapa is to present the data handled by the Sqlite database in a way that is comprehensible to the analyst.
 The Script is written in Python 2.x